-Herbal products have become increasingly popular, especially among those with chronic disease.
+Herbal products have become increasingly popular, especially among those with chronic diseases.
 Milk thistle has been used for hundreds of years by herbalists and physicians alike to treat a wide range of liver pathology, including fatty liver disease, hepatitis, cirrhosis, and to protect the liver from environmental toxins.
 Today, millions of people consume milk thistle to support healthy liver function.
 Researchers have focused their efforts towards studying silymarin, a mixture of flavonolignans extracted from milk thistle, as well as the most active ingredient of this extract, silybin.
-Silymarin and silybin have become some of the most prescribed natural compounds, and use of the two names is often interchangeable.
+Silymarin and silybin have become some of the most prescribed natural compounds, and the use of the two names is often interchangeable.
 However, each has a different clinical purpose, but there are no definitive results in terms of clinical efficacy.
 Currently, there is no regulation of herbal products such as milk thistle in the United States as they are not considered drugs and are not under the supervision of the US Food and Drug Administration.
 Like most herbal products, the FDA does not approve or recommend the usage of milk thistle as a treatment for any medical condition.

-Milk thistle has also been shown to have antioxidant properties on hepatocytes.
+Milk thistle has also shown antioxidant properties on hepatocytes.
 It can inhibit free radicals derived from the metabolism of toxic substances such as ethanol, acetaminophen, and carbon tetrachloride.
 It stimulates protein synthesis by protecting cell membranes from free radical-induced damage and directly inhibiting radical formation.
 It can also act as a free radical scavenger and increase the intracellular content of scavengers.
 Studies have shown that silymarin increases the activity of superoxide dismutase and serum levels of glutathione and glutathione peroxidase.
 Silybin can also act as an iron chelator, further strengthening its antioxidant properties.

 In addition to its anti-inflammatory and antioxidant properties, silybin also shows promise as an antifibrotic agent, which is attributable to its ability to decrease platelet-derived growth factor (PDGF) induced DNA synthesis in cells, which inhibits the transformation of stellate hepatocytes into myofibroblasts.
 By decreasing myofibroblasts, silybin indirectly prevents the deposition of collagen fibers that lead to liver injury progression.
 Finally, silybin has demonstrated an association with a significant reduction of TGF-B, a key regulator in the pathogenesis of liver fibrosis.